AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 <a name="about"></a>
 ## 👨‍💻 About Me
 I’m **Aditya N. Khatawkar**, currently pursuing a degree in Computer Science and Engineering at KLE Technological University, Hubballi.
-Passionate about learning, exploring new things, and pushing my boundaries, I’m currently diving deep into **Backend Web Development** and **Data Structures & Algorithms (DSA)** — just trying to live by the quote:
+Passionate about learning, exploring new things, and pushing my boundaries, I’m currently diving deep into **Backend Web Development** and **Data Structures & Algorithms (DSA)**, just trying to live by the quote:
 *"Do what you love, and you'll find people who love what you do"* .